 La Sarenne, Alpe d’Huez, France

-La Sarenne is the longest on-piste black ski run in the world, stretching for an impressive 9.9 miles (16 kilometers), and boasting a staggering vertical drop of 5,900-plus feet (1,800 meters).
+La Sarenne is the longest on-piste black ski run in the world, stretching for an impressive 9.9 miles (16 kilometers), and boasting a staggering 5,900-plus feet (1,800 meters) of vertical drop.
 As one of the longest ski runs in the world and the longest single descent in Alpe d’Huez, it offers skiers a breathtaking combination of wide, open slopes, challenging bumped-out sections, and spectacular views of the surrounding mountains.
 This is a must-ski run for advanced skiers who crave a long, exhilarating ride.
 While it’s bumpy at times, La Sarenne leads to smooth terrain toward the bottom.

 The Vallée Blanche, Chamonix, France

 The world-renowned Vallée Blanche, located in the Chamonix Valley, is an extraordinary off-piste route that spans 12.4 miles (20 kilometers) along glaciers and past stunning panoramic views of Mont Blanc.
-The descent starts at the Aiguille du Midi, at an altitude of 12,605 feet (3,842 meters), and drops over 9,186 feet (2,800 meters) to the Montenvers train station.
+The descent starts at the Aiguille du Midi, at an altitude of 12,605 feet (3,842 meters), and drops over 9,186 feet (2,800 meters) before ending near the Montenvers train station.
 The Vallée Blanche is an expert-level run with particularly challenging terrain, including crevasses and exposed areas.
-Therefore, first-timers may want to consider hiring a guide.
+Therefore, those skiing it for the first time may want to consider hiring a guide.
 The Vallée Blanche can be accessed via the Aiguille du Midi cable car during the season.

 Schwarze Schneid, Sölden, Austria

-Known as the longest ski run in Austria, the Schwarze Schneid is for those adventurous skiers who want a challenge.
-At 9.3 miles (15 kilometers), this varied run offers blue and red level terrain in addition to over 6,000 feet (1,900 meters) of vertical on the Rettenbach Glacier.
+Known as the longest ski run in Austria, the Schwarze Schneid is for those seasoned skiers who want to test their endurance.
+At 9.3 miles (15 kilometers), this varied run offers blue and red level (red ski runs are more advanced than blue trails) terrain in addition to over 6,000 feet (1,900 meters) of vertical on the Rettenbach Glacier.
 On the way down, experience breathtaking views of the Ötztal Valley and the distant Italian Dolomites.
-You can even take some breaks along the way.
-The mid-mountain Austrian-style lodge is the perfect place to fuel up before continuing down.
+You can even break the run up; the mid-mountain lodge along the way is the perfect place to fuel up before continuing down.

 Les Cascades, Flaine, France